owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 While this overview is intriguing (otherwise, I guess you wouldn't be reading this message because you would have already closed the page), I understand that it might seem unclear.
 Let's dive in and see if we can clarify it with an example!

+**Disclaimer**: This article is a bit lengthy and could probably have been divided into two or three separate articles.
+Additionally, it contains code excerpts.
+Feel free to skip any sections as needed.

 ## Definitions and tooling

 ### Introduction to Data Contracts